ryuumx/serverless-datalake-on-aws/extras/extra_lab_1/README.md

 ![Architecture](./img/architecture.png)

-1. Create a bucket `<username>-s3-dto-logs`.
+1. Create a bucket `YOUR_USERNAME-s3-dto-logs`.
     1. This bucket should only be accessible to audit-level users.
 You can set this as Bucket policy or add a Deny rule in your IAM policies.

-2. Create a source s3 bucket `<username-s3-demo-bucket` to store source data, or you can modify an existing bucket.
+2. Create a source s3 bucket `YOUR_USERNAME-s3-demo-bucket` to store source data, or you can modify an existing bucket.
     1. In step 2: Configure options, turn on Server access logging.

     ![step 2](./img/1_configure_access_logging_2.png)

-    Set the target bucket as the `-dto-logs` bucket you created in **Step 1**.
+    Set the target bucket as the `YOUR_USERNAME-dto-logs` bucket you created in **Step 1**.

-3. Perform some tasks to upload/remove data from the source bucket `-demo-bucket`.
+3. Perform some tasks to upload/remove data from the source bucket `YOUR_USERNAME-demo-bucket`.
 For example, download / add / or delete objects from the bucket.

-    Inspect the `-dto-log` bucket.
+    Inspect the `YOUR_USERNAME-dto-log` bucket.
 You should now see new logs in your target bucket.
     An access log structure looks like this:

     ```